scientific-dev/gameoflife/README.md

 # Conway's Game Of Life

-A simple website built with Svelte to play the Game of life which was made by British mathematician John Horton Conway in 1970.
+A simple website built with Svelte to play the Game of life which was invented by British mathematician John Horton Conway in 1970.
 You can view the site [here](https://github.com/scientific-dev/gameoflife).

 If you have any suggestions or bug reports, kindly open an issue.